Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

-The spectral flow shown in Fig.~\ref{Fig:SpecFlow1}(b) can be easily understood starting from the physics of 2D Dirac systems in a uniform magnetic field.
-If at $t=\pi$ the topological insulator displays a single Dirac cone on the surface, then the mid Landau level is precisely the Landau level trapped by the tip of the cone.
-Since the tip traps one and only one Landau level, starting from the spectral flow in panel (a) the only allowed trajectory of that particular Landau level is as depicted in panel (b).
+The spectral flow shown in Fig.~\ref{Fig:SpecFlow1}(b) can also be easily understood starting from the physics of 2D Dirac systems in a uniform magnetic field, which will be treated in more detail in section~\ref{Sec:halfIQH}.
+Recall that in Fig.~\ref{Fig:SpecFlow1} we assume that, at $t=\pi$ and in the absence of a magnetic field, the TRS-stabilized topological insulator displays a single Dirac cone on the surface.
+Then, when the magnetic field is turned on, the chiral Landau level mentioned above is precisely the Landau level trapped by the tip of the Dirac cone (see section~\ref{Sec:halfIQH}).
+Since the tip traps one and only one Landau level, starting from the spectral flow shown in Fig.~\ref{Fig:SpecFlow1}(a) and resolving it into Landau bands, one can readily conclude that the only allowed trajectories of the Landau levels are the ones depicted in Fig.~\ref{Fig:SpecFlow1}(b).

-The value of the Chern number can change if homotopically non-equivalent adiabatic paths are considered.
-As we have seen above, we must still have the numbers $\Nn_\pm$ of chiral Landau bands obeying the constraint $\Nn_+ - \Nn_-={\rm Ch}_{\{0,1,2,3\}}(\bm p_G)$.
-However the stable case is when either $\Nn_+=0$ or $\Nn_-=0$, and the flow of the Landau levels in the stable situation must look as in Fig.~\ref{Fig:SpecFlow2}.
-When the magnetic field is turned off, the Landau levels collapse into essential spectrum, and the flow must be as indicated by the red shaded regions in the figure.
-The conclusion then is that the boundary spectrum ${\rm Spec}\big (\hat h(t) \big ) \cap G$ must close along the adiabatic cycle at least a number of times equal to the bulk Chern number.